Girish-Krishnan/Analog-Guitar-Pedal-Simulation/README.md

 1. Generate a short guitar riff and save it to `outputs/riff.wav`.
 2. Simulate the fuzz pedal circuit and create `outputs/fuzz.wav`.
+3. Generate a schematic of the circuit at `outputs/fuzz_schematic.png`.
-3. Plot the first part of the resulting waveform to `outputs/fuzz_waveform.png`.
+4. Plot the first part of the resulting waveform to `outputs/fuzz_waveform.png`.

 You can modify the code in `guitarpedals/generate.py` to load your own MIDI file or adjust the riff generation parameters.